 Potato Center of Distinction

-The Center encompasses research programs on development of new cultivars in concert with USDA-ARS potato germplasm program; development and refinement of production methods; development on insect, disease, and weed germplasm program; development and refinement of storage methods; and utilization of potato products.
+The Center encompasses research programs on development of new cultivars in concert with the USDA-ARS potato germplasm program; development and refinement of production methods; development on insect, disease, and weed germplasm program; development and refinement of storage methods; and utilization of potato products.
 The Center’s education program includes extension programming focusing on variety choice, crop production, pest management, storage, and processing.
 The Center also includes utilization and pesticide residue testing, research on genetic manipulation of the potato, and economic research.

 The Rangelands Center strives to create insight and foster understanding for the stewardship of rangelands.
-Rangelands cover half of Idaho, half the West, and half the earth’s land surface.
+Rangelands cover half of Idaho, half of the West, and half of the earth’s land surface.
 Therefore, rangelands affect the ecological health and economic livelihood of our state and region.
-The innovative design of the Rangeland Center promotes active partnerships with individuals, organizations and communities who work and live on the vast landscapes known as rangelands.
-The Rangeland Center is a group of 23 researchers and outreach specialists with expertise in disciplines that affect rangeland management and conservation including grazing, rangeland ecology, entomology, soil science, economics, rural sociology, fish and wildlife resources, invasive plants, forage production, animal science, wildland fire, restoration and the use of spatial technologies to understand rangelands.
+The innovative design of the Rangeland Center promotes active partnerships with individuals, organizations, and communities who work and live on the vast landscapes known as rangelands.
+The Rangeland Center is a group of 23 researchers and outreach specialists with expertise in disciplines that affect rangeland management and conservation including grazing, rangeland ecology, entomology, soil science, economics, rural sociology, fish and wildlife resources, invasive plants, forage production, animal science, wildland fire, restoration, and the use of spatial technologies to understand rangelands.
 Center research and outreach efforts are aimed at creating science and solutions for the range.

 Reveley Geospatial Learning Center